Reptile Heaters

 The most popular types of colored lights for reptiles are blue and black.
 These are normal filament lights that have a colored glass coating applied to the inner or outside surface of the glass and the lights operate at a higher wattage.

 This form of reptile light does not emit the full light spectrum which contains ultraviolet A or ultraviolet B ( UVA UVB ).
-The operating life of this form of reptile lighting especially some black lights is short.
+The operating life of this form of reptile lighting especially some black lights can be very short.

-If you decide to use these types of reptile lights in your terrarium or vivarium consider that a reptiles vision is not the same as a humans vision.
+If you decide to use this type of light in your terrarium or vivarium consider that a reptiles vision is not the same as a humans vision.
 When a artificial light source is introduced to the reptiles environment it may cause some distress to the reptile.

 UV lighting and reptiles